 The Hopi, as did other peoples of the Southwest, learned metal working from the Spanish.
-Until post World War II, Hopi silver work was primarily cast
+Until post World War II, Hopi silver work

-or stamped.
+was primarily cast or stamped.
 During the 1940's the Hopi developed a unique style called overlay (this term comes from the method by which the jewelry is constructed).

 Hopi overlay is constructed from two layers of sterling silver.
-A design is traced on a sheet of silver and is then
+A design is traced on a sheet of silver and

-blackened to enhance the negative areas of the design.
+contoured, and blackened to enhance the negative areas of the design.
 The top surface is then buffed to either a matte-like satin finish or to a mirror-like high polish.